Life by the Imperial Roads: Identity and Wealth on the Roman Frontier

 This liminal environment generated very dynamic vectors of creolization and associated practices of identity construction.
 The Roman “civilizing” social constructs, based on an urbanized way of life implementing processes of alienation through technical and technological dependencies, was constantly threatened by external and internal pressures.
 The very rapid process of urbanization of the Dacian Provinces forced a lot of dynamic negotiation and practical creolization in the definition, construction and display of social identity and status.

 We have started in 2014 the systematic excavation of the gate complex as well as surveying the region around the villa itself, and in 2016 the intensive excavation of the villa’s main building, with spectacular results.
 In 2020, COVID-19 slowed us down significantly, but we still managed to answer some interesting questions as we uncovered the hypocaust location in the central building of the villa, the access road to the main gate, as well as what appears to be the cemetery of the earliest village of Rapoltu Mare.
 In 2021, after a gap year due to Covid-19, we got back in the field and had an amazing excavation year!
-We have discovered a wooden floor in one of the earliest buildings of the villa, which we partially explored in 2022.
+We have discovered a wooden floor in situ in one of the earliest buildings of the villa, which we partially explored in 2022.
 In 2022, we uncovered a brand new building and what looks like a bone workshop.
 In 2023, we will continue excavating and uncovering the wooden floor, looking for the identity of the first occupants of our villa, as well as continue all vectors of research and expand our exploration of the villa's internal arrangements.

 Location: Rapoltu Mare, Hunedoara County, Transylvania, Romania

 Session 1: June 4 - July 1, 2023

 Session 2: July 2 - July 29, 2023